Shinmera/staple/README.md

     (staple-server:start)

 Depending on how many systems you have loaded, starting the server may take a while as it produces a cache of all documentation pages.
 Once it's done, visit the [url in the message](http://localhost:8080/).
 If you change the systems and want to view the updated documentation, use `staple-server:recache`.

+## Git and Github config

+As Staple produces a large html file, tools using [Linguist](https://github.com/github/linguist) such as Github may mark your repository as HTML, and not Lisp.
+You can ask Linguist to not count about.html in a `.gitattributes`:

+    about.html linguist-vendored